 Firstly, on a regular internet user’s level, a proxy comes in handy if there is a need to browse the internet more privately.
 On top of the privacy factor, proxy servers also improve security levels, as if the proxy server is correctly configured users can encrypt internet requests.

 What’s more, a proxy tied to a specific location can unlock geo-blocked content, even if the real IP address doesn’t have the privilege to access this particular information.

 Now on a business’s level, the same factors come into play as discussed above.
 Furthermore, proxy servers are widely used internally to control and monitor internet usage among the organizations itself.

 Externally, many businesses use proxies to carry out their day to day operations.
 For instance, ad verification companies harness proxies to check advertisers’ landing pages anonymously.
-While, travel fare aggregators use proxies to enable automated data collection of flight company websites, online travel agencies, and other sources without IP blocks or bans.
+Whereas, travel fare aggregators use proxies to scrape flight prices without IP blocks or bans.

 Proxies can also be used to get pricing data, buy limited edition products, create and manage social media accounts, and for many other reasons.

 By now, you should have a decent idea of what a proxy is.
 But to make things even more interesting, there are different types of proxies.